For Your Spiritual Needs

 In a time of illness, crisis or grief, many people turn to their faith and belief systems for help and strength.
 Hancock Regional Hospital recognizes the importance of an individual's emotional and spiritual well-being, and how these effect overall healing.
 The staff of Hancock Regional's Pastoral Care department provides emotional and spiritual support to patients, family, staff, and physicians.
 They recognize and respect the many different religions and faith systems individuals have.
 They also work with area clergy and churches to facilitate services for members of their faith communities.

 Since 1995, Hancock Regional Hospital has had a full-time Chaplaincy Department.
 Staff chaplains and volunteers provide routine visitation to all patients, follow-up with those in need, and emergency response on nights and weekends.
-For more information, call the Pastoral care Office at (317) 468-4500 or email firstname.lastname@example.org or email@example.com
+For more information, call the Pastoral care Office at (317) 468-4500 or email firstname.lastname@example.org email@example.com.

 The Hope Chapel is conveniently located on the first floor near the new Cardiology waiting area. the chapel provides patients, families, visitors, and staff a quiet place for reflection and prayer 24 hours a day.
 A half-hour Chapel Service takes place each Wednesday at 11:30.
 The service is transmitted via closed circuit television to every patient room.
 Special services are held in the chapel during holiday seasons such as Advent and Lent.